ATNF/askapsoft/Code/Doc/user/current/doc/analysis/selavy.rst

   (CSIRO ASKAP Science Data Archive), catalogues of islands and components (fitted 2D Gaussians) are written in both ASCII (.txt) and VOTable (.xml) formats.
-These take their names from the **resultsFile** detailed above: where that is *selavy-results.txt*, the islands catalogue will be *selavy-results.islands.txt* and the components catalogue will be *selavy-results.components.txt*, with a *.xml* extension for the VOTables.
-An example of the components catalogue can be found at :doc:`postprocessing`, while an example island catalogue follows.
+These take their names from the **resultsFile** detailed above: replacing the *.txt* extension with *islands.txt* and *components.txt* (so if the **resultsFile** parameter is *selavy-results.txt*, the islands catalogue will be *selavy-results.islands.txt* and the components catalogue will be *selavy-results.components.txt*).
+The VOTable equivalents will have a *.xml* extension.
+An example of the components catalogue can be found at :doc:`postprocessing`, while an example island catalogue is shown below.
 * Fitting results - when Gaussian fitting is done for the continuum sources, several files are produced: a catalogue in ASCII & VOTable format (differing from the CASDA-format components catalogue), and annotation files showing the location of fitted components.
-See :doc:`postprocessing` for details of the content of these files.
+These will be called *selavy-results.fitResults.txt* etc See :doc:`postprocessing` for details of the content of these files.
 * Images: when the variable-threshold option is used, the user can opt to write out relevant maps to CASA images.
 These include the noise map, detection threshold, and signal-to-noise ratio.
 These are